2009 Jupiter impact event: Visibility

 Assuming it was an inactive comet (or asteroid) about 1 km in diameter, this object would have been no brighter than about apparent magnitude 25.
 (Jupiter shines about 130 billion times brighter than a 25th magnitude object.)
-Most asteroid surveys which use a wide field of view do not see fainter than about magnitude 22 (which is 16x brighter than magnitude 25).
+Most asteroid surveys that use a wide field of view do not see fainter than about magnitude 22 (which is 16x brighter than magnitude 25).
 Even detecting satellites less than 10 km in diameter orbiting Jupiter is difficult and requires some of the best telescopes in the world.
 It is only since 1999 with the discovery of Callirrhoe that astronomers have been able to discover many of Jupiter's smallest moons.